alewin/koci-blog/content/posts/2019-12-02-google-maps-optimization/index.md

 }
 ```

-Doing so we will have more control over the cache, setting, for example, a custom counter or side effect based on the number of calls.
+Doing so we will have more control over the cache, setting for example, a custom counter or running a side effect based on the number of calls.

 ---